 All students must complete two courses that are designated as W-Courses, or one W-Course and a second English composition course.
 Students must satisfy one element of this requirement within their major field of study.
 W-Courses may also be courses that fulfill other General Education Requirements.

-B. Quantitative and Formal Reasoning
+B. Algebra and Quantitative and Formal Reasoning

 A Sequence of Two Courses in a Second Language